amelLattari/DataWarehouse2/README.md

 Using the PCA and visualization, look at possible outliers.

 # Step 4 - tSNE and UMAP
-Another (more recent) good vizualization tool for high dimensional data is the [t-SNE](https://www.youtube.com/watch?v=NEaUSP4YerM&ab_channel=StatQuestwithJoshStarmer), and it's little brother, the [UMAP](https://www.youtube.com/watch?v=eN0wFzBA4Sc&t=482s&ab_channel=StatQuestwithJoshStarmer).
+Another (more recent) good vizualization tool for high dimensional data is the [t-SNE](https://www.youtube.com/watch?v=NEaUSP4YerM&ab_channel=StatQuestwithJoshStarmer), and its little brother, the [UMAP](https://www.youtube.com/watch?v=eN0wFzBA4Sc&t=482s&ab_channel=StatQuestwithJoshStarmer).
-The advantage of this two methods is that they can reduce the dimension of your data using a desired number of of component (2 most of the time), not leaving alway a part of your data variability (in theory).
+The advantage of this two methods is that they can reduce the dimension of your data using a desired number of components (2 most of the time), not (too much) leaving alway a part of your data variability (in theory).
 On the other hand, they do not preserve large distance interpretation, so that only "local similarities" must be interpreted (e.g., outliers are much more difficult to spot).
 UMAP tends to preserve much better large distances, but still not reach the PCA in this topic.